By Bill de Decker

 How often should you get training?
 At least once a year, you and each of the technicians in your group should take a professional training course.
 Perhaps one year it can be type-specific recurrent training.
 The next year it might be troubleshooting training.
 Another year could be composite repair (if your aircraft involve a lot of composites).
 Other courses include engine maintenance training, avionics training, and the like.
 The key is to get into a regular schedule of maintenance training, just like the pilots do.
 Sure, it's not required and yes, these courses aren't cheap.
 But when you consider what you get and the potential savings to your organization through better aircraft availability and less wasted parts, the cost of not getting training is far higher than what you'll spend on training in the long run.

-To Manage is to Measure By Bill de Decker April 1998 Bill de Decker is a partner with Conklin & de Decker Associates, publishers of aircraft operating cost databases, MxManager...
+Bill de Decker is a partner with Conklin & de Decker Associates, publishers of aircraft operating cost databases.
+He has over 35 years experience in fixed and rotary wing design, marketing, training, operation, and management.